-This page can only be accessed when there are errors and warnings.
-If there are no errors or warnings, the page will be visible in the workflow, but it cannot be accessed.
-On this page, there are two tables.
-The top table "Errors/Warnings Overview", lists all the errors and warnings that were created when reading the Excel Data File.
+This page can be accessed only when there are errors or warnings.
+If there are no errors or warnings, then this page will be visible in the workflow, but it cannot be accessed.
+On this page there are two tables.
+The top table "Errors/Warnings Overview" lists all the errors and warnings which were encountered when reading the Excel Data File.

-Category: The classification of each error.
-This can help you to group errors together that you can/should fix together.
+Category: the classification of each error, which can help you in grouping errors together (e.g. for fixing)

-There are three types of error, each has there own impact:
+There are three types of errors with different levels of impact:

-It is good to inspect warnings, but it will most likely not lead to major issues in solving the model, and therefore you can use the bottom of the two buttons.
-This is also the button that is available on the other pages in this workflow.
+It is good to inspect warnings, but they will most likely not lead to major issues in solving the model, and therefore, you can use the button at the bottom.
+This button is also available on the other pages in the workflow.

-In the picture above you can also see that there are two "Save Dataset" buttons as described above.
+In the picture below you can notice the two "Save Dataset" buttons as described above.